 - While at lunch students will be permitted to use electronic cell phones/music playing devices in the following locations: - o In the cafeteria - $\circ$ $\;$ In the hallways adjacent to the cafeteria - o Outside in the front of the building - While in the classroom teachers can authorize the use of electronic devices while in the classroom/lab to listen to music or to use an approved application.
 Only one ear bud will be permitted.
 The other ear bud should be tucked into an article of clothing.
 Ear buds should not be dangling.
 This is a safety issue.
-School issued headsets will be authorized when working on computer based programs.
+Personal headsets are not permitted.
+School issued headsets will be authorized when working on computerbased programs.
 Safety will always trump the use of an electronic device.

 - Electronic devices and ear buds should not be used in the hallways or when entering a classroom. - Only one ear bud is permitted to be used while at MCTI.
 This is a safety issue.
 We want to make sure all students can hear announcements in case of an emergency. - Personal headsets are not permitted at MCTI (i.e. Beats Headsets).
 Students are not authorized to wear headsets around their necks. - It is highly recommended that expensive headsets and other electronics devices be left at home.
-MCTI is not responsible for any lost, damaged or stolen property. - If the student needs to contact a parent the student must go to the main office to make the phone call from the school phone or from their cell phone.
+MCTI is not responsible for any lost, damaged or stolen property. - If the student needs to contact a parent/guardian the student must go to the main office to make a phone call or text their parents/guardian.
 Cell phone calls or texting from the classroom are a distraction from learning and are not authorized. - Parents, please don't text or call your son/daughter during classroom hours.
-Please call your son/daughter before they get to MCTI in the morning, during lunch (approximately 10:30-11:30) of after 2:15.
+Please call your son/daughter before they get to MCTI in the morning, during lunch, or after 2:15.
 This will help keep your son/daughter from violating the Electronic Device Policy.
-Call 570-629-
+Call 570-

-2001 if you need to speak with your son/daughter during classroom hours.
+629-2001 if you need to speak with your son/daughter during classroom hours.